YingjieChen01/YingjieRepo/Docs/SmokeTesting/Apply Math Operation.md

 -   If a unary operation is applied to a categorical column, then different categorical data values of input column can be transformed to equal associated categorical data values of the output column.

 In this case the values are merged and the number of categorical data values in the output becomes less than the number in the input.

 -   The same statement is true also for the case when a binary operation is applied to a categorical column and the second argument of the operation is a scalar.

 -   If a binary operation is applied to a categorical column and some other column, then the behavior of the module is as follows:

 1. If the other column is dense, then the output column is categorical.
+    -  asdasd
+    -  asdas
 Categorical data values present in input are lost.

 The output column has only those values that are present in output column data.

 2. If the other column is sparse, then the output column is sparse.